UmmItC/Dotfiles/README.md

-# Dotfiles
+## Dotfiles

+This repository is dedicated to my Hyprland WM Arch Linux configuration files.

+## Installation

+To use it, enter the following command

-> [!WARNING]
+> **⚠️ Warning**
 > **The install.sh is currently only a beta, so it might be best to copy the file directly to ``~/.config/*`.**

-This repository is dedicated to my Hyprland WM Arch Linux configuration files.
-To use it, enter the following command:
+> **This script will automatically installing all the Necessary packages. and Relace all of your current .config files with the same filename.
+Please be aware of this.**

 ```shell
 chmod +x install.sh
 ./install.sh
 ```

->This script will automatically installing all the Necessary packages. and Relace all of your current .config files with the same filename.
-Please be aware of this.

 ## Require Packages